 Nursing bras usually have flaps or panels that can be opened and closed for easy access to your breasts for feeding.
 Nursing bras also have extra support around the back and sides and have wide straps.
 This helps to distribute the weight of your breasts more evenly to reduce the risk of back pain.

 After you give birth, you will likely experience heavy bleeding.
 This is known as lochia, which can last for up to six weeks post-delivery.
-This is why postpartum underwear is an essential item for any new mom’s wardrobe.
+This is why postpartum underwear is an essential item for any new mom’s wardrobe during recovery time.

 There are many choices when it comes to postpartum underwear.
 This can range from disposable to reusable, to prints and solids.
 You’ll have no problem finding the option that best suits your needs.